yjamin/hyperlane-cosmos/README.md

 transfers between chains already connected via Hyperlane.
 These tokens leverage modular security through specific ISMs.

-_Both modules can be imported into an Cosmos SDK chain using [dependency injection](https://docs.cosmos.network/main/build/building-modules/depinject)._
+_Both modules can be imported into an CosmosSDK-based chain using [dependency injection](https://docs.cosmos.network/main/build/building-modules/depinject)._

 ## Building from source

-To run all build tools docker is required.
+To run all build tools, docker is required.

 ```
 make all